 This slow cooker pheasant (or chicken) recipe makes a tasty everyday meal, and it is a snap to fix.
 A simple combination of condensed soups, chicken or pheasant parts, wild rice, onion soup mix, and mushrooms flavor the dish perfectly.

 Use farm-raised or wild pheasants in this recipe, or make it with two cut-up fryer chickens.
 Bone-in chicken leg quarters, thighs, or chicken breasts are all good alternatives if you do not have pheasant.
 Or you might use split Cornish hens in the dish.

 Paprika and curry add depth of flavor and color to the browned pheasant pieces, making for a tastier and more attractive dish.

-The recipe makes enough for about 6 to 8 servings, and it is easily halved for a family of four.
-Scale all of the ingredients down by half, using one can—cream of mushroom, cream of chicken, or cream of celery—of condensed soup and half of an envelope of dry onion soup mix.
+The recipe makes enough for about six to eight servings, and it is easily halved for a family of four.
+Scale all of the ingredients down by half, using one can of condensed soup—cream of mushroom, cream of chicken, or cream of celery—and half of an envelope of dry onion soup mix.